 Why?
 Because it plays a supporting role in all other trends listed above, or any other trend you might implement.
 Big data is crucial for:

 - Pricing products competitively

 - Offering a sufficiently diverse assortment of products

 - Increasing employee productivity

 - Satisfying customer demands

-Microsoft Dynamics 365 integrates cutting-edge CRM and ERP capabilities with cloud technology to provide a comprehensive, multi-channel management platform that grows along with your business.
+Microsoft Dynamics 365 integrates cutting-edge customer relationship management and enterprise resource planning capabilities with cloud technology to provide a comprehensive, multi-channel management platform that grows along with your business.
 Interested in learning more about these retail industry trends and how to use Dynamics 365 to implement them in your business?
 Get in touch with Hitachi Solutions and get started today.

 Learn more about our exciting retail solutions that will be featured at the Microsoft booth at the NRF Big Show!